Micro Frontends and Interoperability: Solving the Complexity of a Single Pane of Glass

 Micro frontends offer a path to greater flexibility, but without interoperability, the above quote will inevitably ring true.
 The key to making micro frontends truly effective is ensuring they work together, not just separately.
 An interoperability platform bridges the gaps between micro frontends, enabling them to:

-- Reduce complexity for developers by handling orchestration, shared services, and version management.
+- Reduce complexity through built-in orchestration, shared services, and version management.

-- Deliver a unified user experience where legacy and modern applications work as part of a single workflow.
+- Deliver a unified experience where legacy apps, modern components, and AI tools function as one system.

 By solving these challenges, interop ensures that enterprises benefit from micro frontends while alleviating potential headaches.